Skip to main content

 Shared Code Files

 A single code file can be assigned to multiple projects.
-When you modify a code in a shared file — adding, editing, or deleting a code — the change affects every project using that file.
-The sharing status is shown on the Projects page.
+When a code file is shared:

-If you need to modify codes for one project without affecting others, copy the code file first to create a project-specific version, then reassign the project to use the copy.
+If you need to modify codes for one project without affecting others, copy the code file first to create a project-specific version, then reassign the project to use the copy in Project Settings.